 SoFi Invest is broken into three categories, each focused on separate goals for investors.
 These three categories are: Active Investing, Automated Investing, and Crypto.

 When you invest with SoFi, you become part of the community and its many perks.
 For instance, you can get career coaching, financial planning advice, a paid referral program, discounts on other SoFi products, and more.
-Benefits like these are free for members and according to SoFi, will only be on the upswing.
+Benefits like these are free for members and according to SoFi, will only be increasing as time goes on.

 With Active Investing, there are no account minimums and fees to stop you from making the leap.
 In addition, Active Investing feeds investors news updates, so you can stay on top of the world of investing and the companies you are invested in.